Brad Tilden

 Bradley D. Tilden (born December 22, 1960) is an American business executive.
+He currently serves as National Chair of Scouting America.

-He is the chairman of Alaska Air Group, the parent company of Alaska Airlines and Horizon Air.
+Tilden is the retired chairman of Alaska Air Group, the parent company of Alaska Airlines and Horizon Air.
 Before becoming the company's CEO in 2012, Tilden served as Alaska Airlines' president, and before that as Alaska Air Group's chief financial officer.
 He is a commercial pilot and holds multi-engine and instrument ratings.

 Early life and education

 Tilden was born in Houston, Texas in 1960.
 His family moved to Seattle where he attended Sylvester Middle School in Burien.
 Seeing his first Boeing 727 on a field trip sparked Tilden's love of airplanes.
 After graduating from Highline High School in 1979, Tilden enrolled at Pacific Lutheran University, during which time he worked as a dishwasher aboard Amtrak trains to pay tuition.
 Tilden became interested in business and earned a degree in business administration and accounting.
 During this time, Tilden earned his private pilot license.
 In 1997, he earned an executive master's degree in business administration from the University of Washington.